JeeErn/Decentralised_Prediction_Market/README.md

 The details of each key component is explained below.

 ### 1. Topic State [^](#Topics)
-A topic can exist in one of following 4 states:
+A topic can exist in one of the following 4 states:
 1. Open
 2. Verification
 3. Jury
 4. Resolved

-When a topic is first created, it will be in the open state.
+When a topic is first created, it will be in the _Open_ state.
 It will exist in this state until after the expiry date.
 In this state, any trader who is not selected as an arbitrator for the topic can place their votes on the outcome they think is most likely to happen.

-Once the expiry date has passed, the topic will transit to the verification state.
+Once the expiry date has passed, the topic will transit to the _Verification_ state.
 In this state, the arbitrators selected to report the correct result of the topic will place their votes.
-Once the last selected arbitrator has placed his/her vote, the topic will transit to the next state depending on the outcome.
+Once the last selected arbitrator has placed his/her vote, the topic will transit to the next state depending on the outcome of the arbitrators' votes.

-In the event of a **tie** occurs in deciding the correct result, the topic will transit to the **Jury** state.
+In the event where a **tie** occurs while deciding the correct result(ie, tally of arbitrators' votes results in more than one option having the same _top_ number of votes), the topic will transit to the _**Jury**_ state.
 During the transition to this state, a panel of Jurors are selected from the list of arbitrators.
 The jury will then have another round of voting.
 The outcome that the jury selects is final and will be used as the correct outcome of the topic.

 Once the topic has received a final outcome, either from the selected arbitrators or from the jury, all users that are due to receive their payouts will automatically receive them when the topic transits to the Resolved state.
 The payouts system is explained in more detail [later](#payout).
 Once the topic is in the resolved state, no other actions can be performed on the topic.